Elizabeth Longford

 Background

 When the historical biographer, Elizabeth Longford died, aged 96, in October 2003, her granddaughter Flora Fraser and Peter Soros, Flora’s American husband, had the idea of founding a prize.
 Commemorating Elizabeth Longford’s name, it should celebrate annually a historical biography which, like hers, combined scholarship and narrative drive.
 As the prize – soon given the name which it bears today – took shape, Peter’s business background was invaluable.
-The Prize, we agreed, should be judged by a panel of historians and historical biographers.
-The noted historical biographer, Antonia Fraser – also Elizabeth’s daughter and Flora’s mother – agreed to serve as Chair of Judges.
-Flora became Chair of the Prize and a Judge, and Peter, Patron of the Prize.
-To our great delight, the Society of Authors agreed to administer the Prize.
-It has been an education and a pleasure for all at the ELHB to work with Mark Le Fanu, Dorothy Sym, Nicola Solomon and Paula Johnson at the Society.
-Thanks are due also to the distinguished biographer, Michael Holroyd, who gave Flora much advice about framing the Prize, and to all Judges, including Professor Ben Pimlott, A.N.
-Wilson, Andrew Roberts, David Gilmour and Professor Munro Price, who have helped make the Prize what it is today.
-Since 2008 Professor Roy Foster has been a splendid Chair of Judges.
+The Prize, it was agreed, should be judged by a panel of distinguished historians and historical biographers.
+The noted historical biographer, Antonia Fraser – Elizabeth’s daughter and Flora’s mother – became Founding Chair of Judges in 2003 and, since 2008, Professor Roy Foster has been her splendid successor.

 Founders of the Prize